Cosmological perturbations in the Tsallis holographic dark energy scenarios: Introduction

-The nonadditive entropy, on the other hand, is the core of the Nonextensive framework \cite{Tsallis1988, Gell2004}, which has been used in the cosmological context (see the Refs. \cite{Komatsu2013,Komatsu2014,Komatsu2014-2,Nunes2015,Tavayef2018,Saridakis2018,Tsallis2012,Gimenes2018,dasilva2019,Silva2019,Sadri2019}, and the references therein).
-Some HDE models have been proposed \cite{Jahromi2018, Moradpour2018} in order to introduce the nonadditive entropy in the HDE context.
-In particular, these extended approaches recover the Bekenstein entropy in the additive limit \cite{Majhi2017, Abe2001, Touchette2002}.
+The nonadditive entropy, on the other hand, is the core of the nonextensive framework \cite{Tsallis1988, Gell2004}, which has been used in the cosmological context (see Refs. \cite{Komatsu2013,Komatsu2014,Komatsu2014-2,Nunes2015,Tavayef2018,Saridakis2018,Tsallis2012,Gimenes2018,dasilva2019,Silva2019,Sadri2019}, and the references therein).
+Some HDE models have been proposed \cite{Jahromi2018, Moradpour2018} to introduce the nonadditive entropy in the HDE context.
+In particular, these approaches recover the Bekenstein entropy in the additive limit \cite{Majhi2017, Abe2001, Touchette2002}.
 The study that connects the HDE and nonadditive entropy used a black hole entropy-area relation \cite{Tsallis2012}.
-By applying this modification and taking the holographic principle into account, the holographic dark energy was proposed in Ref. \cite{Tavayef2018}.
-This model was unable in order to obtain the standard HDE as a limit case, where the Hubble horizon as cutoff, provided an incorrect description when compared with case of the standard HDE \cite{Li2004, Hsu2004, Jahromi2018, Moradpour2018}.
-Afterward, considering different cutoffs, some THDE models were proposed in order to improve the connection between Tsallis entropy and HDE \cite{Saridakis2018,DAgostino2019,Sadri2019,Zadeh2018,Zadeh2018-2,Ghaffari2018,Nojiri2019}.
+By applying this modification and taking the holographic principle into account, the authors of Ref. \cite{Tavayef2018} proposed the holographic dark energy.
+This model was unable to obtain the standard HDE as a limit case, where the Hubble horizon as cutoff provided an incorrect description compared with the standard HDE \cite{Li2004, Hsu2004, Jahromi2018, Moradpour2018}.
+Afterward, considering different cutoffs, some THDE models were proposed to improve the connection between Tsallis entropy and HDE \cite{Saridakis2018,DAgostino2019,Sadri2019,Zadeh2018,Zadeh2018-2,Ghaffari2018,Nojiri2019}.

-In the perturbative level, there are effects on the formation of large-scale structures of the Universe which are based on the DE, e.g. the dynamical DE models \cite{Abramo2007, Abramo2009, Tsujikawa2013, Batista2014, Mehrabi2015, Rezaei2017, Mehrabi2018}.
-The effect of DE models on the clustering of the matter can be measured with redshift-space distortions (RSD) \cite{Abramo2007, Tsujikawa2013, Batista2014, Mehrabi2015, Rezaei2017, Mehrabi2018}.
-Some works take into account the perturbation level in order to investigate the HDE models \cite{Kao2005, Xu2013, Mehrabi2015, DAgostino2019}.
+In the perturbative level, there are effects on the formation of large-scale structures of the universe associated with the DE, e.g., the dynamical DE models \cite{Abramo2007, Abramo2009, Tsujikawa2013, Batista2014, Mehrabi2015, Rezaei2017, Mehrabi2018}.
+The redshift-space distortions (RSD) provide measurement to obtain DE models' effect upon clustering of the matter \cite{Abramo2007, Tsujikawa2013, Batista2014, Mehrabi2015, Rezaei2017, Mehrabi2018}.
+Some works consider the perturbation level to investigate the HDE models \cite{Kao2005, Xu2013, Mehrabi2015, DAgostino2019}.